Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Other tips for screen readers

 Designers already test their websites with multiple browser engines to ensure cross-browser compatibility.
 Screen readers deserve the same treatment.
-Orca, VoiceOver, NVDA, Narrator, JAWS, TalkBack, and ChromeVox all have unique behavior.
+Orca, VoiceOver, NVDA, Narrator, JAWS, TalkBack, ChromeVox, KaiOS Readout, et al. all have unique behavior.
 In addition, different browsers--even different Chromium forks--expose content to screen readers differently.
 You'll need to test multiple screen readers in multiple browsers, and keep track of updates to both.
 See why standards compliance is important?

 Screen readers on touch screen devices are also quite different from their desktop counterparts, and typically feature fewer capabilities.
 Be sure to test on both desktop and mobile.